OSCNWeb/oscn-news/_posts/2021-12-20-jnc-press-release-occa-district-1.md

 Immediately following the interviews, the JNC will provide the Governor a list of three nominees, and the Governor will have sixty days to make the appointment from those nominees.
-The JNC strongly encourages the public to continue comments for these applicants.
+**The JNC strongly encourages the public to continue comments for these applicants**.
 Comments must be received prior to January 18, 2022, and should be mailed to:

 Administrative Office of the Courts